tier4/nebula/README.md

 > **Note**
 >
-> A [TCP enabled version of ROS' Transport Driver](https://github.com/MapIV/transport_drivers/tree/tcp) is required to use Nebula.
+> A [TCP enabled version of ROS&#39; Transport Driver](https://github.com/MapIV/transport_drivers/tree/tcp) is required to use Nebula.
 > It is installed automatically into your workspace using the below commands.
 However, if you already have ROS transport driver binaries installed, you will have to uninstall them to avoid conflicts (replace `humble` with your ROS distribution):
 > `sudo apt remove ros-humble-udp-driver ros-humble-io-context`